Experts in the Dr. Weil Tradition

 Dr. Devries previously wrote a weekly column, "Heart Beat", in the Chicago Sun-Times.
 He authored What Your Doctor May Not Tell You About Cholesterol (2007, Warner Wellness).
 He later co-edited the textbook Integrative Cardiology (2010, Oxford University Press) with Dr. James Dalen.
 He has been voted by his peers many years over as one of the "Best Doctors in America" and lectures nationally on integrative approaches to prevention of heart disease.

-Rachael Freed After she was introduced to the ethical will in the early 1990s, Rachael Freed created Women's Legacies, developed a teaching model for adult learners and wrote Women's Lives, Women's Legacies, Passing Your Beliefs and Blessings to Future Generations.
-She is also the author of The Legacy Circle Facilitator's Guide, and The Women's Legacies Workbook for the Busy Woman (A Step by Step Guide for Creating a Spiritual-Ethical Will in 2 Hours or Less.
-Her passion for legacy comes from her intuitive knowing that her personal experience reflects women's universal yearning to belong, to be known, to be remembered, and to have her life make a difference.
-For more information, visit her website at Women's Lives, Women's Legacies.
+After she was introduced to the ethical will in the early 1990s, Rachael Freed developed a teaching model for adult learners and wrote Women's Lives, Women's Legacies, Passing Your Beliefs and Blessings to Future Generations.
+She is also the author of The Legacy Workbook for the Busy Woman (A Step by Step Guide for Creating a Spiritual-Ethical Will in 2 Hours or Less), and Your Legacy Matters, a multi-generational guide for writing your ethical will.
+Her passion for legacy comes from her intuitive knowing that her personal experience reflects our universal yearning to belong, to be known, to be remembered, to celebrate life, and to have our lives make a difference.
+For more information, visit her website at Life-Legacies.
 More information from Rachael: